 Core Documents Verification is a document review and recognition program that revolves around the evaluation of five core documents against a set of required elements.
-Completion of the program provides public confirmation that an institution has an educational mission and the policies and procedures in place that reflect standard practices of professional museums, as articulated in National Standards and Best Practices for U.S. Museums and used in the Accreditation Program.
+Completion of the program provides public confirmation that an institution has an educational mission and policies and plans in place that reflect professional practices of museums, as articulated in the Core Standards and used in the Accreditation Program.

-The following five documents have been designated as core documents because they are fundamental for basic professional museum operations and embody core museum values and practices.
-Each has a set of required elements associated with it.
-Learn more about each document.
+The following five documents have been designated as core documents because they are fundamental for basic professional museum operations and embody core museum values:

 - Mission Statement

 Each document has a set of required elements associated with it.
 Learn more about the core documents.

 - Get feedback on your museum’s core policies and plans.